 The suitcase is not lightweight, but it's not too heavy either.
-It is the right balance to make it difficult to actually fit 50 lbs.
+It is the right balance to make it challenging to fit 50 lbs.
 (23 kgs) into it.
 The interior is just one simple wide open space with two interior straps to hold clothes in place like they used to make them.

-On the first major trip with my first suitcase, I carried it and my leather briefcase throughout Eastern Europe and North Africa for about 6 weeks.
+On the first major trip with my first suitcase, I carried this leather suitcase and my leather briefcase throughout Eastern Europe and North Africa for about 6 weeks.
 And about 3 weeks into it, the suitcase handle broke.
-The complexity added and energy exerted because of that made me swear that would never happen to anyone who carried one of my suitcases.
+The added complexity and energy exerted made me swear that would never happen to anyone who carried one of my suitcases.

 There are no breakable parts like zippers, snaps, buttons, etc. Using those is like putting a cardboard hatch on a billion-dollar submarine.
 Once the hatch breaks, the submarine is worthless.
-Instead of metal hinges, I designed them with a double layer of full grain leather along the back.
+So instead of metal hinges, I designed them with a double layer of full grain leather along the back.
 And the body is mostly handsewn with heavy-duty waxed boot cord for added strength.

-This leather suitcase was built completely with full-grain leather.
+This leather suitcase was built entirely with full-grain leather.
 Here's why that's so important.
 The leather's grain is on the top of the hide and is the most durable part.
-The grain helps it to age handsomely and stay water resistant (cows are waterproof, right?)
+The grain helps it age handsomely and stay water resistant (cows are waterproof, right?)
 All leather has grain... to start.